 Donegan cracked the roster earlier this year, following a series of rigorous tryouts to beat out players two years his senior, from across the province.
 And he'll be among friends at the Games, as three other Vipers have been chosen for the 14-man team —Filip Horak, Ryan Kaplanis and Parker Hendsbee.

 That would come as no surprise to those who follow the Vipers closely.

-Donegan’s bantam A team just brought home silver from provincials in Fleetwood, and last year they made it through the season with just one loss.
+Donegan's Bantam A team just brought home silver in the Provincials in Fleetwood, and last year they made it through the season with just one loss.

-Donegan says he’s excited to be pitching in the Western Canada Games, under the watchful eye of coach Jim Ullock.
+Donegan says he's excited to be pitching in the Western Canada Games, under coach Jim Ullock.

 When he tried the position three years ago, he took an instant liking to it.

 "You have control of what's happening on the field," he says.

 While Donegan used to play ball in Agassiz, there is no longer a youth team operating here.
 And though he loves to put on his Vipers uniform, both Donegan and his dad Jeff say they'd love to see a resurgence of local youth sports.

 "Baseball is year round for us," his dad says, and sports play an important part in their lives.
 Donegon competes in track and field with times comparable to national levels, and competes in sports where he goes to school, at St. Jean Brebeuf in Abbotsford.

 But the teen admits that his time on the field leaves little time for any other hobbies.